St. John's Episcopal Church, Marion, NC

 Holy Communion, Rite Two is on Sundays at 8:00 a.m. and 10:00 a.m.

-Morning Prayer from the Book of Common Prayer is on Mondays and Wednesdays at 9:30 a.m.
+Morning Prayer from the Book of Common Prayer is on Mondays and Wednesdays at 9:00 a.m.
+We meet in the church from October - April and in the Peace Pavilion from May-September (unless the weather is bad, then we are in the church).

 --